Battle of Austerlitz: Rewards

-Napoleon wrote to his victorious army on the night of Austerlitz with his customary rhetoric:
+A few hours after the battle, Napoleon wrote a procalamation with his customary rhetoric:

-Even at this hour, before this great day shall pass and be lost in the ocean of eternity, your emperor just address you, and say how satisfied he is with the conduct of all those who had the good fortune to fight in this memorable battle.
-Soldiers!
-You are the finest warriors in the World.
-The recollection of this day, and of your deeds, will be eternal!
-Thousands of ages hereafter, as long as the events of the universe continue to be relate, will it be told that a Russian army of 76,000 men, hired by the gold of England, was annihilated by you on the plains of Olmütz.
+Even at this hour, before this great day shall pass away and be lost in the ocean of eternity, your Emperor must address you, and express how much he is satisfied with the conduct of all those who have had the good fortune to combat in this memorable battle.
+Soldiers! you are the first warriors in the world!
+The recollection of this exploit and of your deeds, will be eternal! thousands of ages hereafter, so long as the events of the universe continue to be related, will record, that a Russian army, of seventy-six thousand men, hired by the gold of England, was annihilated by you on the plains of Olmutz.

 The Emperor provided two million golden francs to the higher officers and 200 francs to each soldier, with large pensions for the widows of the fallen, also providing 6,000 francs for the widows of fallen generals.
 Orphaned children were adopted by Napoleon personally and were allowed to add "Napoleon" to their baptismal and family names.
 He could afford this, and much else besides, thanks to the return of financial confidence that swept the country as government bonds leaped from 45% to 66% of their face value on the news of victory.

 This battle is one of four for which Napoleon never awarded a victory title, the others being Marengo, Jena, and Friedland.